microsoft/pxt-calliope/docs/device/data-analysis.md

 # Data Analysis

 In addition to learning programming, the @boardname@ is a fantastic tool for observing and measuring things that happen in the natural world.
 The sciences rely on methods of observation, information gathering, and analysis.
 Using the @boardname@ with MakeCode, you can use the sensors and inputs to measure and capture physical events that occur.
-Meausrement data can then be sent for recording by other devices like another @boardname@ or a personal computer.
+Measurement data can then be sent for recording by other devices like another @boardname@ or a personal computer.

 ![Data graph logo](/static/mb/device/data-analysis/data-analysis.jpg)